 - Child Care Providers – impacts their ability to have thriving business and stay open

 - Higher Education – child care needs a high-quality workforce to staff their classrooms

 And the list of partners continues to grow…

-The collective impact framework provides a roadmap for communities to strategically address big issues plaguing the community.
-Our communities are facing tremendous challenges with COVID-19, racial injustice and many other social issues.
+The collective impact framework provides a roadmap for stakeholders to strategically address big issues plaguing the community.
+Our communities are facing tremendous challenges with COVID-19, racial injustice, and many other social issues.
 We see the value in using collective impact with our clients and would love to talk to you if you are interested in getting started!